Alp Altıntürk

 I got my hands on my first computer magazine "BYTE" and its 3½" diskette, when I was 6.
 I didn't have a PC then, but I was curious.
 At 10, I still didn't have a PC but i was already accumulating CDs.
 Met with software and internet concepts first through the magazines --from where I learned to write HTML and javascript.
 Around 13 years old, I got my first PC with 56k connection; there and then everything grew exponentially.
 I decided to be a computer engineer, so I became one.
 I took one step further, I wanted to master data analytics skills, predicting what was about to happen.

-Incorporating "Design, Architecture, Engineering" of Politecnico di Milano and after many years of experience in the consulting industry I help companies leverage technology to get sustainable, optimized wins. the number of languages I can develop software in, is more than the languages I can fluently speak.
-I code as a hobby web yet I did experiment with mobile too. also worked on Arduino and RPi projects that could be used for everyday life.
+Incorporating the three pillars of Politecnico di Milano and after many years of experience in the consulting industry I help companies leverage technology to get sustainable, optimized wins.
+The number of languages I can develop software in, is more than the languages I can fluently speak.
+I code as a hobby web yet I did experiment with mobile too.
+Also worked on some exploratory Arduino and RPi projects that could be used for everyday life.

-Currently I'm working in KPMG Italy in Management Consulting, leveraging different technologies, such as SAP, and enjoyed experimenting with PowerBI, SAP Analytics Cloud, or Qlik!
+Currently I'm working at ClearPeaks, leveraging different technologies to unravel the mysteries hidden in big volumes of Data - using Snowflake, Matillion, alteryx, and if you use it, SAP.
+I enjoyed experimenting with PowerBI, SAP Analytics Cloud, and Qlik too!
 You may find me on StackOverflow too!

 I write with pen and paper most of the time.
 Yet my blog was mostly about information technologies.
 Have a look.